 Sir András Schiff is world-renowned as a pianist, conductor, pedagogue and lecturer.
 Music critics and audiences alike continue to be inspired by the masterful and intellectual approach he brings to each masterpiece he performs.
 Born in Budapest, Hungary in 1953, Sir András studied piano at the Liszt Ferenc Academy with Pál Kadosa, György Kurtág and Ferenc Rados; and in London with George Malcom.
 Recitals and special cycles, including the complete works of Bach, Haydn, Beethoven, Schubert and Bartók constitute an important component of his work.
 Having collaborated with the world’s leading orchestras and conductors, he now focuses primarily on solo recitals, play-conducting appearances, and exclusive conducting projects.

-During his fall 2019 tour of North America, Sir András conducts and plays with the Boston Symphony Orchestra and the Orchestre Symphonique de Montreal, pairing concerti by Bach, Beethoven and Haydn with Brahms’ “Variations on a theme by Haydn” and Bartok’s “Dance Suite”.
-He is joined by violinist Yuuko Shiokawa for an all-Mozart program opening New York’s 92nd Street Y season.
-Recital programs in his spring 2020 tour include all Beethoven programs in Chicago and Carnegie Hall celebrating the composer’s 250th birthday as well as performances throughout Canada and the United States.
+During his fall 2019 tour of North America, Sir András conducted and played with the Boston Symphony Orchestra and the Orchestre Symphonique de Montreal, pairing concerti by Bach, Beethoven and Haydn with Brahms’ “Variations on a theme by Haydn” and Bartok’s “Dance Suite”.
+He was joined by violinist Yuuko Shiokawa for an all-Mozart program opening New York’s 92nd Street Y season.

 He has established a prolific discography and since 1997 has been an exclusive artist for ECM New Series and its producer, Manfred Eicher.
 Highlights have included the complete Beethoven Piano Sonatas recorded live in Zurich, solo recitals of Schubert, Schumann and Janacek, as well as J.S.
 Bach’s Partitas, Goldberg Variations and Well-Tempered Clavier.
 His most recent two disc set of Schubert Sonatas and Impromptus were released in spring of 2019.